Virginity-Bot/virginity-bot/README.md

 ## Supported Commands

--   `/leaderboard` - list top 10 virgins in the server
+-   `/leaderboard` - List biggest virgins in the server.
--   `/checkvirginity` - checks virginity of a given user
+-   `/check` - Checks virginity of a given user.
--   `/reset` - resets a specified member's virginity
+-   `/reset` - Resets a specified member's virginity.

 ## How to Increase Your Virginity